cariad/rolumns/docs/source/cook-book/grouping-objects.rst

 Code Sample
 -----------

-This code is identical to :doc:`the Grouping by Lists example <grouping-lists>` except for the *Year* and *Title* columns added to the *positions* column set.
+This code is similar to :doc:`the Grouping by Lists example <grouping-lists>` except for the *Year* and *Title* columns added to the *positions* column set.
 Note that each column's source path is relative to its column set's path.

 .. testcode::